Frequently Asked Questions about public crossdressing

 • Answer any questions asked.

-• Don't try and be smart.
+• Do not try and be smart.

 • Produce your licence as directed.